 30×500 is opening again soon, to help you benefit from the same education, process, and alumni group as Jarrod.

-The Winter 2012 class begins November 5th, with a bunch of improvements including an intense bootcamp the weekend of Nov 10th-11th.
+The next class begins April 17th & 18th, 3 - 5 pm Eastern time, with a bunch of improvements including an intense bootcamp.

-Applications open this Friday, the 21st, at 2pm Eastern.
+Applications open soon!
 The only way to attend is to apply; the only way to apply is if you’re on the announcement list.
 So if you’re interested, plop your name down, for free goodies and the chance to grab a seat in 30×500 of your very own:

 Want to know more?
 Read all about 30×500 in nauseating detail.

-PS — Here’s a student review from James, in the current class: Why bootstrapping is better than an accelerator program.
+PS — Here’s a student review from James: Why bootstrapping is better than an accelerator program.
 Here’s a student review from Brennan, before he started making any money with what he learned.
 (Now, of course, he’s doing quite well indeed — that post’s about $2k of sales but he just told me he crossed the $10k mark today.)
 Noah wrote about his journey to earning his $1,000 in product revenue and 30×500 — Why?.